 M.A., Linguistics, New York University, 2007

 B.A., Russian Language & Literature, Columbia University, 2002

-Rohena-Madrazo, Marcos (in press).
+Rohena-Madrazo, Marcos (2013).
 "Variación y cambio de sonoridad de la fricativa postalveolar del español de Buenos Aires." in Perspectivas teóricas y experimentales sobre el español de la Argentina. ed.
 Laura Colantoni & Celeste Rodríguez Louro.
 Madrid-Frankfurt: Iberoamericana/Vervuert.
 37-57.

 Simonet, Miquel, Marcos Rohena-Madrazo, and Mercedes Paz.
 2008.
 "Preliminary Evidence for Incomplete Neutralization of Coda Liquids in Puerto Rican Spanish."
 In Selected Proceedings of the 3rd Conference on Laboratory Approaches to Spanish Phonology, ed.
 Laura Colantoni and Jeffrey Steele, 72-86.
 Somerville, MA: Cascadilla Proceedings Project. (pdf)

 ▹ indicates offered in the upcoming term[s]

 Language and Identity

 In this seminar we will explore the multiple ways in which language is used in society to express, create, and perform identities.
 We will analyze—from a sociolinguistic perspective—how variation in speakers’ linguistic resources (pronunciation, syntax, word choice, language choice, etc.) can serve as tools to shape, stereotype, or subvert national, regional, ethnic, racial, gender, and other types of identities.
 We will draw examples from linguistic research, literature, film, television (particularly “reality” TV), political discourse, popular songs, internet memes, and other media in the United States context as well as in other societies.
 3 hrs. sem.